WilliamGuo2002/FinMind/README.md

 ## 🤝 Collaboration Statement

-This project is initiated by [Your Name].
+This project is initiated by @WilliamGuo2002.
 Contributions are welcome, but please respect the original design vision.
 If you fork or reuse this project, kindly retain a reference to the original repository.

 ## 📄 License